Meeting with Trump is sweet, yields results on economy, security, anti-corruption – Buhari

 Buhari said: “Nigeria’s trade volume with the United States stood at 6.07 billion dollars, according to 2016 statistics and comprised 4.176 billion dollars worth of Nigerian exports to the U.S. and 1.894 billion dollars U.S. exports to Nigeria.
 We urged greater effort to increase these figures substantially.”

-He thanked the U.S. government very much for the cooperation Nigeria had received in its effort to recover stolen funds.
+He thanked the U.S. government for the cooperation Nigeria had received in its effort to recover stolen funds.

 “Our two governments have put the machinery in place for their respective Attorneys-General to collaborate in ensuring the return to Nigeria of over 500 million dollars of looted funds siphoned away in banks around the world.